ACCESS-NRI/model-config-inputs/README.md

 ##### Source and Target Use the Same `basename`

 *Problem*: `source` is `/scratch/tm70/inputs/access-om2/2025.06.00` and `target` is `/g/data/vk83/configurations/inputs/access-om2/2025.06.00`, the workflow will fail.

 *Explanation*: This is a common rsync error (which we use under the hood) - It would lead to a directory structure of `/g/data/vk83/configurations/inputs/access-om2/2025.06.00/2025.06.00`, which probably isn't what you want.

 *Solution*: Drop the `2025.06.00` directory from the `target`, so it is `/g/data/vk83/configurations/inputs/access-om2`.
 This will lead to the expected directory structure of `g/data/vk83/configurations/inputs/access-om2/2025.06.00`.

 ##### Target Is A File

 *Problem*: `source` is `/scratch/tm70/inputs/access-om2/2025.06.00/some.nc` and `target` is `/g/data/vk83/configurations/inputs/access-om2/2025.06.00/some.nc`, the workflow will fail.

 *Explanation*: This means that you are attempting to copy a file *into* an already-existing file.

 *Solution*: Drop the `some.nc` file from the `target`, so it is `/g/data/vk83/configurations/inputs/access-om2/2025.06.00`.
 This will lead to the expected directory structure of `g/data/vk83/configurations/inputs/access-om2/2025.06.00/some.nc`.

+> [!NOTE]
+> If this is desired behavior for Prereleases, then `overwrite-target` must be `true`